The Floured Table

 Hi Madeleine,

 The ingredients listed are for a 9 inch pan.
-I'm afraid increasing the pan size to 11 inches without adjusting recipe would not work out - you're changing the area from 254 square inches (9" pan) to 380 square inches (11" pan).
+I'm afraid increasing the pan size to 11 inches without adjusting recipe would not work out - you're changing the surface area from 64 inches (9" pan) to 95 inches (11" pan).
 You'd need to convert the recipe by multiplying all the ingredients by 1.5 in order for it to be similar.

 Kathleen